-Assess: In identifying a child as needing SEN support, the early years practitioner, working with the setting SENCo and the child's parents, will have carried out an analysis of the child's needs.
+Assess: In identifying a child as needing SEN support, the early years practitioner, working with the SENDCo and the child's parents, will have carried out an analysis of the child's needs.
 This initial assessment should be reviewed regularly to ensure that support is matched to need.

-- Plan: Where it is decided to provide SEN support, and having formally notified the parents, the practitioner and the SENCo should agree, in consultation with the parent, the outcomes they are seeking, the interventions and support to be put in place, the expected impact on progress, development or behaviour, and a clear date for review.
+- Plan: Where it is decided to provide SEN support, and having formally notified the parents, the practitioner and the SENDCo should agree, in consultation with the parent, the outcomes they are seeking, the interventions and support to be put in place, the expected impact on progress, development or behaviour, and a clear date for review.
 Plans should take into account the views of the child where possible.
 Parents should be involved in planning support and, where appropriate, in reinforcing the provision or contributing to progress at home. - Do: The early years' practitioner, usually the child's key person, remains responsible for working with the child on a daily basis.
-With support from the SENCo, they should oversee the implementation of the interventions or programmes agreed as part of SEN support.
-Emma and Camilla will support the practitioner in assessing the child's response to the action taken, in problem solving and advising on the effective implementation of support. - Review: The effectiveness of the support and its impact on the child's progress should be reviewed half termly.
-The impact and quality of the support should be evaluated by the practitioner and the SENCo working with the child's parents and taking into account the child's views.
+With support from the SENDCo, they should oversee the implementation of the interventions or programmes agreed as part of SEN support.
+The SENDCo will support the practitioner in assessing the child's response to the action taken, in problem solving and advising on the effective implementation of support. - Review: The effectiveness of the support and its impact on the child's progress should be reviewed regularly according to the child's specific need.
+The impact and quality of the support should be evaluated by the practitioner and the SENDCo working with the child's parents and taking into account the child's views.
 They should agree any changes to the outcomes and support for the child in light of the child's progress and development.
 Parents should have clear information about the impact of the support provided and be involved in planning next steps. - This cycle of action should be revisited in increasing detail and with increasing frequency, to identify the best way of securing good progress.
-At each stage parents should be engaged with the setting, contributing their insights to assessment and planning.
-Intended outcomes should be shared with parents and reviewed with them, along with action taken by the setting, at agreed times. - The graduated approach should be led and co-ordinated by the setting SENCo and SEN support, working with and supporting individual practitioners in the setting and informed by EYFS materials, the Early Years Outcomes guidance and Early Support resources - Where a child has an EHC plan, the local authority must review that plan as a minimum every twelve months.
-As part of the review, the local authority can ask settings, and require maintained nursery schools, to convene and hold the annual review meeting on its behalf and bi-annual for children under.
+At each stage parents should be engaged with the school, contributing their insights to assessment and planning.
+Intended outcomes should be shared with parents and reviewed with them, along with action taken by the school, at agreed times. - The graduated approach should be led and co-ordinated by the SENDCo, working with and supporting individual practitioners in the setting and informed by EYFS materials, the Early Years Outcomes guidance and Early Support resources - Where a child has an EHC plan, the local authority must regularly review that plan twice a year for children under 5 years of age.
+As part of the review, the local authority can require maintained nursery schools, to convene and hold the annual review meeting on its behalf.

-How children with special educational needs engage in the activities together with children who do not have special educational needs.
+How children with special educational needs and/or disabilities engage in the activities together with children who do not have special educational needs and/or disabilities.

-Children with SEND are regarded as full members of the community and the provision is inclusive.
-Pupils have full access to the environment, resources, staff and activities.
+Children with SEND are regarded as full members of the BNSCCS community and the provision is inclusive.
+Children have full access to the environment, resources, staff and activities.
 Some examples are outlined above.
 Attitude, good early years practice and good communication are paramount in maintaining an inclusive environment and the school works as a whole team to carefully monitor all areas of school life to identify and address any barriers to inclusion for individuals or groups.

-Links with health services, social services and educational welfare services and any voluntary organisations which work on behalf of children with SEND.
+Links with health services, social services and any voluntary organisations which work on behalf of children with SEND.